 Students presented a summary of their topics to the class at the completion of the learning phase.
 They were told to present as if trying to convince their hypothetical employers how the topics they learned would be beneficial to their organizations.
-To prepare students for different presentation scenarios, students were required to use a different presentation method for each of the four tech explorations: a live demonstration, a whiteboard presentation, a slide-supported presentation, and a video.
+To prepare students for different presentation scenarios, students were required to use a different presentation method for each four tech of the explorations: demonstration, a whiteboard presentation, a slide-supported presentation, and a video.
 For the live demonstration, students were prohibited from using slides, but were allowed to use the classroom projector to show materials like applications or code.
 For the whiteboard presentation, students were prohibited from using any technology.
 The slide-supported presentation looked like a typical PowerPointbacked presentation.
-Lastly, students created a video 5 to 8 minutes long that were played during the last day of class.
+Lastly, students created a video 5 to 8 minutes long that was played during the last day of class.
 Presentation grades were awarded on the evidence of planning and practicing.